About automated extensions

 Automated call extensions

 When your website indicates that your business goals include getting people to call you, AdWords may set up automated call extensions.
 On mobile, people can click your extension to call your business.
-Learn more About automated call extensions.
+Learn more About call extensions.

 Dynamic sitelink extensions

 Sitelink extensions help get people to the right place on your website.
-For instance, if you run a restaurant, your sitelinks might include links with the following display text: Hours, Menu, Delivery.
+For example, if you run a restaurant, your sitelinks might include links with the following display text: Hours, Menu, Delivery.
 Learn more About dynamic sitelink extensions.

 Dynamic structured snippet extensions